Scope of Work: Definition, Examples, and Template

 Collato

 Your deliverables can also be “stacked,” meaning that one deliverable can have its own deliverables.
-For instance, if the project goal is to build a website, your deliverables might be website wireframe and website mockup.
+For instance, if the project goal is to build a website, your deliverables might be a website wireframe and website mockup.

 💡You can combine your schedule from your SOW and your deliverables to get a 360 view of your project.